Weird Coincidences in Crime

 The victim had been a popular young woman who had attended a local dance the night before with friend, and changed at her house before the festivities.
 She and her friend had spent the latter part of the dance with Benjamin Carter and Abraham Thornton.
 The foursome left the dance at midnight, with her friend, Hannah Cox, walking along Chester Road until Hannah returned home and Mary and Abraham stayed out.
 Carter returned to the dance, which commonly finished at dawn at that time.

 Mary was last seen back at Hannah’s house at 4AM, changing out of her dance clothes to the everyday dress she’d previously left there when dressing for the dance with her friend.
-The victim was happy betrayed nothing to be concerned about in general conversation, and was seen alone along the road soon after by witnesses.
+The victim was happy and betrayed nothing to be concerned about in general conversation, and was seen alone along the road soon after by witnesses.
 Her body was discovered a few hours later, and she was confirmed to have died by drowning.

 Abraham Thornton was arrested and told police, “I cannot believe she is murdered; why, I was with her until four o’clock this morning.”
 Abraham told detectives he had been intimate with Mary and that they talked and gazed up at the sky.
 Abraham claims to have walked her part of the way back to Hannah’s house and to have for her outside, but Mary told Hannah none of this.
 Abraham then claimed to have left when Mary didn’t return to him.

 Thornton’s trial started on 8th August, and three witnesses confirmed his alibi.
-That and a lack of any concrete evidence led to him to being acquitted, despite a showy challenge to her brother that was a hangover from feudal law; who didn’t rise to the provocation.
+That, and a lack of any concrete evidence, led to him to being acquitted, despite a showy challenge to her brother that was a hangover from feudal law; who didn’t rise to the provocation.
 The murder was never solved, but Abraham Thornton was so reviled by the public that he fled to the USA.

 Exactly 157 years later to the day, 27th May 1974, another woman was raped, murdered and found in a watery ditch in Erdington Park.
 Barbara Forrest was a nurse at nearby at Pype Hayes Children’s Home.
 She, too, had gone missing on Whit Monday.
 Statements say that Barbara was with her boyfriend Simon Belcher at several bars on the evening of her death.
-Belcher’s said he walked her to the bus at 1 a.m. and never saw her again.
+Belcher said he walked her to the bus at 1 a.m. and never saw her again.
 Detectives zeroed in on a co-worker of Barbara’s, Michael Ian Thornton.
 Thornton lived on Chester Road and the police found bloodstains on Thornton’s pants and uncovered a false alibi from his mother.
 They apprehended him and charged him for the slaying, but was acquitted for lack of evidence.

 True crime experts read through the Ashford murder of 1817, and compare it to the one in 1974.
 Whit Monday had been on 26 May both in 1817 and 1975 (a lunar date.
 It’s not always the same date).
 Both victims were found within 300 yards of one another, shared the same birth date, visited their best friend on the evening of the Whit Monday to change into a new dress for a local dance party.
 After each murder a suspect was arrested whose name was Thornton, and in both instances, this Mr Thornton was charged with murder but subsequently acquitted.